JulienBernardo2/Unix-Online-Server/INSTALL.md

   Step 3 : run the command apt-get upgrade to upgrade the system

 ##Creation of SSH Keys on Windows
-  Step 1 : Search on a browser for PuttyGen and download the application Step 2 : Once your in the application click generate and move mouse around to create the key Step 3 : Copy the public key text
+  1. Search on a browser for PuttyGen and download the application
+  2. Once your in the application click generate and move mouse around to create the key
+  3. Copy the public key text
-  Step 4 : Now log into your OVHCLoud account and on the dashboard tab go to service managment, it i will
-           bring you to the My Services page
+  4. Now log into your OVHCLoud account and on the dashboard tab go to service managment, it i will bring you to the My Services page
   Step 5 : Go on the SSH tab and then click the add an ssh key button and select dedicated Step 6 : For ID enter the username that you created and for the key paste the text from step 3 Step 7 : Click confirm